benschneider/quantum_algorithm_simulator/README.md

 ## Potential Future Directions

-Based on initial concepts and roadmap documents, `qcsim` has potential for future evolution in several areas:
+Based on initial concepts and roadmap documents, `quantsim` has potential for future evolution in several areas:

 ### Gamification and Educational Enhancement
 *   **Structured Tutorial Campaigns:** Guided learning paths with immediate feedback, covering quantum fundamentals to advanced algorithms.